lsst-uk/lasair4/docs/source/more_info/faqs.md

 Lasair has been processing, storing, and distributing alerts from the ZTF survey since 2018.
 Operation with LSST will start in 2023.

+## Why are there no alerts on the Lasair front page?

+The front page shows alerts from the last seven days.
+Sometimes no alerts have been received in that time, and so none are shown.
+Reasons may be weather or equipment failure.
+More information is available in the green news bar at the top of the front page.

 ## Can I get alerts from a particular region of the sky?

 Lasair supports "watchmaps", defined by a [MOC](https://cds-astro.github.io/mocpy/), that you build yourself.